koco4586/OCW-notes/Wen-Chih Peng Data Structures in C++/Introduction.md

     - Bottom-up.
 3. Design:

-    The creation of abstract data type (ADT) and specification of alogrithms.
+    The creation of abstract data type (ADT) and specification of algorithms.
 4. Refinement and coding.
 5. Verification.
+# Algorithm criteria

+# Object-Oriented Programming